 Cuyahoga Valley Contra Dance

 Become part of a living tradition in Cuyahoga Valley—contra dancing.
-Callers lead dancers through each dance while the band Hu$hmoney plays lively jigs, reels, and tunes.
-Guest callers are featured in September and October, with regular caller Carol Kopp returning in November.
-Park Ranger Rebecca Jones Macko presents a Contra Conversation on September 12.
+Caller Carol Kopp leads dancers through each dance while the band Hu$hmoney plays lively jigs, reels, and tunes.
+Park Ranger Rebecca Jones will give a Contra Conversation on March 13 that explores the history of the dance.
+Guest callers are featured in May.
 Comfortable clothing and shoes are recommended.
 Fee: $6.
 Boston Township School House, 7 p.m. instruction, 8 - 10:30 p.m. dancing.

 John F. Seiberling Gallery at Hines Hill Conference Center